MGI-tech-bioinformatics/SuperPlus/README.md

 ./runall_ont.sh -i read1.fq read2.fq ont.fq -o output.fasta [-t number_of_threads]
 ```

+Before SuperPlus pipeline, you need to split barcodes for stLFR reads.
+You can run Split_SingleTube_reads.pl under ./split_barcode/.

 There are three steps to the pipeline:

 1. Run Supernova to generate initial scaffolds.